With just a few simple ingredients, you can make this recipe for crunchy and refreshing Japanese Pickled Cucumbers to serve alongside your meal.

 Varieties of Pickles in Japan

-Tsukemono (漬物) or Japanese pickles are an essential part of the Japanese diet and typically with a meal, they are served along with rice and miso soup.
-Pickles are used as a garnish, relish, or digestive and also considered as a palate cleansing side dish or we call Hashi Yasume (箸休め), literally meaning “chopstick rest” in Japanese.
+Tsukemono (漬物) or Japanese pickles are an essential part of the Japanese diet.
+They are served typically with a meal, alongside rice and miso soup.
+Pickles are used as a garnish, relish, or digestive food.
+It is also considered as a palate-cleansing side dish or we call Hashi Yasume (箸休め), literally meaning “chopstick rest” in Japanese.

 Salt (shiozuke 塩漬け)

 The simplest and most common types of pickles with the crisp texture and mild flavor of fresh vegetables.
 Pickled Japanese plums (umeboshi) used in onigiri (rice ball) are one example of the shiozuke.

 Whole vegetables are fermented in a mixture of roasted rice bran (the hard outer skin of rice that is removed when polishing the rice grain), salt, kombu, and other ingredients from a day to several months.
 The pickles are crisp, salty, and tangy.

 Pickles preserved in a mixture of sake lees (the yeast mash that is left over after filtering sake), salt, sugar, and mirin ranging from several days to several years.
 The pickles have a strong alcohol flavor and smell especially when it’s pickled for a long time.

 Pickles are preserved in soy sauce-based marinade and have various flavors.
 Some are light colors with crispy texture while others are dark colors with a salty and sweet taste.
 Fukujinzuke (relishes served with Japanese curry) is one example of shoyuzuke.

 Pickles brined in rice vinegar resulting in a crunchy texture and sweet and sour flavor.